Yelena Mizulina: Position on abortion

-Yelena Muzilina believes in limiting women's right to abortion.
+Yelena Mizulina believes in limiting women's right to abortion.
 She has proposed to let abortions remain free of charge only for medical reasons and in cases of rape.
 In all other cases, she believes abortions should be billed to the abortion-seeking woman.
 She has also publicly spoken out against abortions being carried out in private medical institutions, and in favor of a ban on selling products that result in abortions without a prescription from a physician.
 She believes in obtaining the consent of the husband by all married women before carrying out an abortion, and in the case of underaged women – the consent of their parents.

 In July 2013, Yelena Mizulina was part of a group of members of parliament that proposed legislation affecting the Offences Code of Russia that would result in a fine of 1 million rubles on doctors and medical institutions that carried out abortions on women without providing them a 'waiting period' to reflect on their decision to abort.
 It was also proposed to fine the pregnant women that did not respect this "quiet time" up to 3,000–5,000 rubles.